tonsky/tonsky.github.io/_posts/2023-05-16-humble-signals.md

 ## Is there a deeper reason?

 There’s probably a good reason React won and FRP/incremental remain marginal technologies that have been tried dozens of times.
 I understand the appeal, but I also see how it’s not everybody’s cup of tea.

+OTOH, Reagent seems to be doing fine in Clojure land, although many people prefer to pair it with re-frame.

 ## Source code